I'm a member

 The VERASENSE™ (OrthoSense™) is a single-use device that replaces the standard plastic tibial trial spacer used in TKA.
 The device contains microprocessor sensors that quantify load and contact position of the femur on the tibia after resections have been made.
 The wireless sensors send the data to a graphic user interface that depicts the load.
 The device is intended to provide quantitative data on the alignment of the implant and on soft tissue balancing in place of intraoperative “feel.”

-iAssist™ (Zimmer) is an accelerometer-based alignment system with the user interface built into disposable electronic pods that attach onto the femoral and tibial alignment and resection guides.
+iASSIST™ (Zimmer) is an accelerometer-based alignment system with the user interface built into disposable electronic pods that attach onto the femoral and tibial alignment and resection guides.
 For the tibia, the alignment guide is fixed between the tibial spines and a claw on the malleoli.
 The relationship between the electronic pod of the digitizer and the bone reference is registered by moving the limb into abduction, adduction, and neutral position.
 Once the information has been registered, the digitizer is removed and the registration data are transferred to the electronic pod on the cutting guide.
 The cutting guide can be adjusted for varus/valgus alignment and tibial slope.
 A similar process is used for the femur.
 The pods use wireless exchange of data and display the alignment information to the surgeon within the surgical field.
-A computer controller must also be present in the OR.
+A computer controller must also be present in the operating room.

 Since CAN is a surgical information system in which the surgeon is only acting on the information that is provided by the navigation system, surgical navigation systems generally are subject only to 510(k) clearance from the U.S. Food and Drug Administration (FDA).
 As such, the FDA does not require data documenting the intermediate or final health outcomes associated with CAN.
-(In contrast, robotic procedures, in which the actual surgery is robotically performed, are subject to the more rigorous requirement of the premarket approval application [PMA] process.)
+(In contrast, robotic procedures, in which the actual surgery is robotically performed, are subject to the more rigorous requirement of the premarket approval application process.)